meltwater/drone-cache/CONTRIBUTING.md

 ## Pull Request Checklist

 - [x] Read the **CONTRIBUTING** document.
-(It's checked since you are alread here.)
+(It's checked since you are already here.)
 - [ ] Read the **CODE OF CONDUCT** document.
 - [ ] Add tests to cover changes.
-- [ ] Make sure your code follows the code style of this project
+- [ ] Ensure your code follows the code style of this project.
-- [ ] Make sure CI and all other PR checks are green OR
+- [ ] Ensure CI and all other PR checks are green OR
     - [ ] Code compiles correctly.
     - [ ] Created tests which fail without the change (if possible).
     - [ ] All new and existing tests passed.
-- [ ] Add your changes to [CHANGELOG](CHANGELOG.md).
+- [ ] Add your changes to `Unreleased` section of [CHANGELOG](CHANGELOG.md).
 - [ ] Improve and update the [README](README.md) (if necessary).
-- [ ] Make sure [documentation](./DOCS.md) is up-to-date.
-Same file should also be updated in [plugin index](https://github.com/drone/drone-plugin-index/blob/master/content/meltwater/drone-cache/index.md) by sending a PR to that repository.
+- [ ] Ensure [documentation](./DOCS.md) is up-to-date.
+The same file will be updated in [plugin index](https://github.com/drone/drone-plugin-index/blob/master/content/meltwater/drone-cache/index.md) when your PR is accepted, so it will be available for end-users at http://plugins.drone.io.

 ## Release Process